wbazant/markerAlignmentsPaper/paper.md

 \newpage
 \newpage
 ## Not in the paper

+### Rationale behind our method
+For MicrobiomeDB, we aim to produce taxonomic profiles for a range of environmental data that may include novel species or strains.
+Based on our findings, this goal requires us to move away from the MAPQ ≥ 30 filter currently applied in published methods such as EukDetect.
+Our simulations establish that alignments to markers are only approximately correct - around 95% in general - with most misses being near misses, and novel species appearing as hits in groups of related taxa.

+We set `bowtie2` to report all alignments per query to be able to group reads by source - reads which map to multiple markers inform us that hits to those markers are in general related.
+Since presence of secondary alignments distinguishes a single unknown organism from a plurality of organisms, we can treat secondary alignments as a source of negative information - this is the basis for rejecting taxa with a few primary or unique alignments and a majority of secondary alignments.

+We choose MCL to group reads which are likely to come from the same source for practical reasons, since it is a well-established method of producing clusters from measures of similarity.

+### Limitations

+### Our interpretation of MAPQ values
+In our results, MAPQ values are generally high when the source of a read is close to a sequence in the reference and the read comes from a reasonably unique region.
+MAPQ values are low for reads whose nearest neighbour is either ambiguous or distant.
+This shows that the field's original definition for alignments to reference genomes ( a negative logarithm of a probability that the alignment is wrong [@li2009sequence] ) retains its intuitive meaning as a measure of certainty of location when used in metagenomics.

+Reads can map correctly as well as with low MAPQ in particularly congested areas of sequence space because a read coming from a segment shared between sequences does not contain enough information to assign it to the source.
+Our data suggests this might be the right model for a large fraction of errors, because most misses are near misses.
+Meanwhile, when the source of reads is quite distant from its nearest reference which is nevertheless the best match for each read, reads either do not map or they correctly map with low MAPQ.

+### Future work
+The idea to use multiple alignments per query as a basis for similarity clustering could be applicable in conjunction with tools for reference-guided assembly.
+We have explored this briefly with KMA, setting it to report all assembled fragments, running an all-to-all nucleotide BLAST at 97% identity on the fragments, converting matches into similarity measures by computing ratios of query length to template length for each match, and running MCL.
+The results seemed interesting for samples dominated by a novel unknown taxon, similarly to the tool's intended use in genomic epidemiology.
+KMA's assembly capabilities were of little use to us in detecting eukaryotes at low coverage, and additional resource costs were formidable, so we have not further investigated its use.

+It could be investigated whether aspects of our method could be applied to general-purpose profilers based on read mapping, like MetaPhlAn.
+MetaPhlAn is a well-optimised method that does very well in benchmarks like OPAL [@meyer2019assessing] or CAMI [@fritz2019camisim], and finding alternative to its MAPQ ≥ 5 filter could allow further incremental gains, perhaps including more sequences in its reference and thus allowing for resolution at strain level.

 ### Nash et al.
 We also compare our pipeline with [@nash2017gut], who search for fungal reads in WGS data in Human Microbiome Project [@turnbaugh2007human] through alignments to a reference of 1315 whole fungal genomes depleted of regions that might be bacterial, which are then refined through removing hits which also match reads in non-redundant bacterial databases.
 Their method assigns reads to 268 different species in 380 out of 472 tested samples, which aggregated by read and sample gives 1487 data points.